LINCnil/SigGroup/README.md

 **You have an idea you wish to share with us to improve this project ?** Contact the team of the CNIL lab by mail - ip(at)cnil.fr - or *via* the Twitter account [@CNIL](https://twitter.com/CNIL).

 For more information, see the `LICENSE` file included.

+## Acknowledgment

+This demonstrator is the result of a join effort between [LINC](https://linc.cnil.fr/), [LIX](https://www.lix.polytechnique.fr) and  [PEReN](https://www.peren.gouv.fr/).

+We would like to thank all the contributors who have enabled us to make this project a reality :
+Olivier Blazy
+Solenn Brunet
+Martin Bieri
+Jérôme Gorin
+Amandine Jambert
+Côme Brocas
+Vincent Toubiana
+and the Peren team (Joris Dugépéroux, Victo Amblard, Lucas Verney)